jamad/jamad.github.io/index.md

 ## Welcome to GitHub Pages

 Use the [editor on GitHub](https://github.com/jamad/jamad.github.io/edit/master/index.md) to maintain your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+When committed, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages from the Markdown files.

 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown